5c0r/live-then-learn/Thoughts/WHY_I_QUIT_OR_SHOULD_YOU_STAY.md

 - Can you come to an agreement with someone ?
 (i.e: Does your "senior" comes cry to to "mama" when he/she is wrong in an argument ?)
 - Is your colleagues incompetent ( in what sense ) ?
 Or are you ?
-- Should any (in-)competence affects the performance of the team ?
+- Should any (in-)competence/miscommunication affects the performance of the team ?
 - Does being straight-and-honest helps ?
+- Does open-for-help helps ?
 Imagine of a team having to push a big Boulder ?
 Who would initiate the pushing ?
 Who would provide idea how it could be pushed ?
 Who would not pushing it ?
 Who would push it alone and silently, because it was a good sport , or "good for him/her" ?
 Who would make the Boulder pushed/ not pushed at all ?
 Who would like to push, but don't know how to push it ask for help ?
 Ask urself, and will be Boulder ever be pushed, at all ?